What’s a waiting period and why do we have them?

 Some doctors charge higher amounts than others and if your doctor charges more than what Medicare deems an ‘appropriate fee’, you’ll be responsible for paying the gap.
 For more information on this, check out our article Why do I have to pay a gap when being treated in hospital?

 If you’re an nib customer going to hospital, it’s important to get in touch with one of our experts to help you navigate through any out-of-pockets, waiting periods and annual limits.
 Call nib on 13 16 42 and head to our Going to Hospital page so we can support you through the journey.

-Want to make sure you’re not paying more than you have to for your dentist and optometrist appointments?
+Want to make sure you’re not paying more than you have to for your dentist, optometrist and physiotherapy appointments?
 Make sure you check out our First Choice Network – a community of specially selected health providers who’ve agreed to provide nib customers with quality healthcare and great customer service at an affordable price.